dornaweb/product-specifications/README.md

 Plugin is available at [Wordpress Repository](https://wordpress.org/plugins/product-specifications/) , There's also a live demo, you can [check it out](http://demos.dornaweb.com/specs/shop/)

-### Available languages
+### Translation

-English
-Persian
-Russian ( Thanks to Илья Китаев )

-To contribute in translating this plugin contact me : info@dornaweb.com
+To contribute in translating this plugin please visit: [Wordpress Translation Repository](https://translate.wordpress.org/projects/wp-plugins/product-specifications/)

 ## Usage